bipio-server/bipio/README.md

  id : "206fe27f-5c98-11e3-8ad3-c860002bd1a4"
 }
 ```

 ...
-I can now use that channel anywhere, its a permanent fixture in the system until explicitly deleted.
+And now I I can use that channel anywhere, its a permanent fixture in the system until explicitly deleted.
 So now
-to create the relay, I can create a simple SMTP bip with a single edge pointing to the 'Helo FuBa' channel :
+to create the relay, I can build a simple SMTP bip with a single edge pointing to the 'Helo FuBa' channel :

 ```
 POST /rest/bip